reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ### 6️⃣ get\_listening\_ports.sh

-Unintended listening services are low hanging fruit for attackers.
+Unintended listening services are low-hanging fruit for attackers.
 This utility enumerates every TCP and UDP socket in a LISTEN state, tagging each with protocol, address, port, PID, and executable name.
-That clarity allows administrators to spot rogue backdoors or verify that micro services expose only authorised interfaces.
+That clarity allows administrators to spot rogue backdoors or verify that microservices expose only authorized interfaces.

 Embed it in CI smoke tests or golden image validation to enforce network surface standards automatically—no manual port audits required.